 Moving into adulthood

-This guide highlights the major life changes that you may experience as a disabled teenager - including choices in education, health and independent living.
+This page highlights the major life changes that you may experience as a teenager with a disability.
+It includes choices in education, health and independent living.

 As you get older, you may start taking more responsibility for your health.
 You may choose to see your doctor and other health professionals on your own, instead of with your parents or carers.